Protecting the Failing Status Quo Discover the Truth About Critics’ “Solutions” to Local Infrastructure Needs

 Water companies offer critical solutions for meeting our infrastructure challenges – something that has been recognized by everyone from the US Conference of Mayors and the Brookings Institute to the White House and EPA.
 Unfortunately, there are ideological activist groups that simply oppose private sector support for water systems, and their misinformation campaigns deny cities and towns practical options for meeting water and wastewater needs.

 Water activist groups oppose common sense, bipartisan solutions without offering realistic alternatives.

-- Activist groups blindly support remunicipalization efforts even when they fail to deliver benefits for local communities.
-In many communities where these groups have helped “remunicipalize” water operations, the promised benefits never materialize.
-By 2016 in Felton, CA, water rates will have effectively doubled since the city took back operation of the system from a private company.
-That’s in addition to the $535 bond tax Felton residents will pay annually for 30 years to finance the water system purchase.
-In Gary, IN, private water opponents said that moving to public control would save the city $8 million dollars.
-In fact, the wastewater and sewage system costs have increased by almost $5 million per year.
+- Activist groups blindly support condemnation or remunicipalization efforts even when they may do more harm than good for local communities.
+For example, in Felton, CA, water rates have effectively doubled since the city took back operation of the system from a private company.
+That’s in addition to the $535 bond tax Felton each household will pay annually for 30 years to finance the water system purchase.9 In Edison, NJ, an activist misinformation campaign convinced voters to force government operation of the water utility, leading to massive rate increases, utility staffing shortages, and deferred infrastructure upgrades.

 - Activist groups oppose private water solutions even when a community is not interested in owning or operating its water systems.
 These activists believe drinking water and wastewater services should be provided by the government, in all cases and without exception – even when a local government does not want to be responsible for providing those services or has proven incapable of providing those services.

 Groups opposing private water solutions do not consider the facts or the specific water infrastructure needs of a community.
 Rather, they are simply ideologically opposed to private involvement in the water sector, blocking communities from considering common sense solutions.
 Communities need real solutions, not blind opposition to proven solutions.